AI could read your handwriting to figure out your nationality

 The algorithm is doing what machine learning does best—picking up on patterns.
 For example, when native Chinese writers use the Roman alphabet, they end up writing letters with straighter lines since Chinese characters are usually formed with the combination of straight strokes.
 On the other hand (pun intended), writers originating from India and Bangladesh have curvier writing as most of their scripts are cursive with more round shapes.

-Reading handwriting was one of the first task tackled by computer vision researchers.
-Previous research has tried todetect emotion , classify the gender , and determine the age of a writer but otherwise, not much work has been done trying to tease out more information from handwriting, possibly because no one has found a way to monetize it.
+Reading handwriting was one of the first tasks tackled by computer vision researchers.
+Previous research has tried to detect emotion, classify the gender, and determine the age of a writer but otherwise, not much work has been done trying to tease out more information from handwriting, possibly because no one has found a way to monetize it.

 The researchers, who hail from India, China, and Malaysia, propose this technique would be useful for crime investigations.
 Police are increasingly turning to biometrics to solve crimes, and pulling out identifying information from handwriting could supplement other technologies like face recognition software.